hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ### Deploying VM from an OVF/OVA template
 Ovf and ova templates can be deployed both from local system and remote URL into the vcenter using the `ovf_deploy` property.
-When deploying from local system, the path to the ovf or ova template needs to be given.
+When deploying from local system, the path to the ovf or ova template needs to be provided.
 While deploying ovf, all other necessary files like vmdk files also should be present in the same directory as the ovf file.
 While deploying, the VM properties like `name`, `datacenter_id`, `resource_pool_id`, `datastore_id`, `host_system_id`, `folder`, `scsi_controller_count`, `vapp` can only be set.
 All other VM properties are taken from the ovf